redmage840/shiningforce/README.md

 Warrior: Leap: Move over obstacles to any square within range 3.
 Movement effects do not affect the range of Leap<br>
 unless specifically noted.
 Does not count as either an action or a move.
 Can only be used once per turn.<br>
 Warrior lvl2: Throw: relocate an adjacent unit to a location up to distance 3 from Warrior<br>
-Warrior lvl2: Rage: Dispel current affects at +6, gain +2 str, +2 end, +4 psy, take 3 dmg on effect end, lasts 4 turns.<br>
+Warrior lvl2: Rage: Dispel current affects at +6, gain +1 str, +1 end, +4 psy, take 3 dmg on effect end, lasts 4 turns.<br>
 Shadow (wolf form): Shadow Strike: Range 2-8.
 Agility versus dodge to-hit.
 Strength versus endurance determines damage.<br>
 Type is ranged.<br>
-Shadow (wolf form): Dark Shroud: Target Warrior, Bard, Trickster, or Plaguebearer and all other of all these types within range<br>
+Shadow (wolf form): Dark Shroud: Target Warrior, Bard, Trickster, or Plaguebearer and all other of all these types within range 3<br>
 of the target heal 2 spirit up to their max spirit and receive +1 dodge if they do not already have the effect.<br>
 Lasts 3 turns at level 3.<br>
 Shadow lvl2 (wolf form): Darkblast: Dispel attempt one effect on a unit at +2, if unit is friendly then heal 3, if unit is<br>